As a CTO, you often face a dilemma: should you prioritize efficiency or effectiveness? It’s a tough call.

 To ensure alignment, focus on building features that solve real problems, not just “cool” additions.

 You need to know when to prioritize speed over quality or vice versa.
 For example, during a high-stakes product launch, speed might be crucial to seize market opportunities.
 However, if a feature underpins critical infrastructure, you’d prioritize quality and scalability to avoid long-term failures.
 Balancing these decisions requires clear communication and understanding of business priorities.
+Understanding the team's ability to balance speed and quality is crucial for making effective decisions.

 If you’re at a company where the CEO doesn’t come from a technical background — you will face some communication challenges.
 There will always be questions about why new features are not being shipped despite having a good number of software engineers.